kadenzipfel/ERC721K/README.md

 I intend to keep this repository active and to continually improve upon the code.
 If you see any possible improvement, please submit a pull request.

-### Disclaimer

-This contract has not been professionally audited.
-By using this contract in any way you assume all risks and liability.
+**DISCLAIMER: This contract has not been professionally audited.
+By using this contract in any way you assume all risks and liability.**